Hi, writers.

 The email should include the following:

-1. A cover letter that provides a paragraph-long description of the work, a summary of any previously published material included in the manuscript (if applicable), a total word count, a short list of comparable books in print, whether you are agented, and a paragraph-long biography of who you are as a writer.
+1. A cover letter that provides a paragraph-long description of the work, a total word count, a short list of comparable books in print, whether you are agented, a summary of any previously published material included in the manuscript (if applicable), and a paragraph-long biography of who you are as a writer.
 Have you published elsewhere?
-If not, thatā€™s okay!
-Debut authors are welcome here, as well as those whoā€™ve danced this dance for decades.
+If not, that’s okay!
+Debut authors are welcome here, as well as those who’ve danced this dance for decades.

 2. Attach a single Word doc with an excerpt of at least 10 and no more than 30 double-spaced pages.
 Please do not send the full manuscript unless I request it.